-As a carer, you are likely to need time to let the news sink in.
+As a carer, you will need time to let the news sink in.
 It’s important to allow yourself this time.
-You can try to get your thoughts and emotions together and think about help and support you might need.
+You can try to get your thoughts and emotions together and think about the help and support you might need.

 The best thing to do is try and focus on what you can do to help.
 Tell the person you’re caring for how you are feeling.
 Share your fears and let them know that you're there to love and support them as much as you can.